 Yes.
 We have employment agreements with Messrs.
-Lombardi, Connors, Parkinson and Cowley.
-We also had an employment agreement with Mr. Mannelly during 2015, but his agreement expired in connection with his retirement on June 1, 2015.
+Lombardi, Connors, Parkinson and Marberger.
+We also had an employment agreement with Mr. Migaki until his retirement on in May 2016.

-What were the terms of Mr. Mannelly's employment agreement prior to his retirement?
+What are the terms of Mr. Lombardi's employment agreement?

-On September 2, 2009, the Company entered into an employment agreement with Mr. Mannelly setting out the terms of his employment (the "Mannelly Employment Agreement").
-The Mannelly Employment Agreement had an initial term of three years and thereafter renewed for consecutive one-year terms unless six months prior notice of non-renewal is tendered by either party.
+On April 22, 2015, the Company entered into an employment agreement with Mr. Lombardi setting out the terms of his employment (the "Lombardi Employment Agreement").
+The Lombardi Employment Agreement has an initial term of three years and thereafter renews for consecutive one-year terms unless six months prior notice of non-renewal is tendered by either party.

-In 2015, Mr. Mannelly earned an annual base salary of \$735,000, which was subject to increase in the discretion of the Board of Directors, and he was eligible to participate in the Company's annual incentive bonus plan with an annual target bonus equal to 100% of his base salary.
+In 2016, Mr. Lombardi earned an annual base salary of \$750,000.
+In 2017, his base salary is \$800,000.
+In addition, he is eligible to participate in the Company's annual incentive bonus plan with an annual target bonus equal to 100% of his base salary.

-Had Mr. Mannelly's employment been terminated by the Company without cause or by Mr. Mannelly for good reason, he would have received a payment of earned salary, expense reimbursement, vacation pay, and any payments due to him under the Company's benefits plans.
-He would also have received, after Mr. Mannelly's execution of a release in a form satisfactory to the Company, a payment of 1.5 times the sum of his annual base salary and average annual incentive bonus (as defined in the Mannelly Employment Agreement) for the three years preceding his termination.
-In addition to these payments, had Mr. Mannelly's termination occurred in connection with a change in control (as such term is defined in the Long-Term Equity Incentive Plan), Mr. Mannelly's equity awards would have accelerated and fully vested.
-Mr. Mannelly also would have been eligible to receive a gross-up payment to cover any excise taxes imposed under Section 280G of the Code, provided that if Mr. Mannelly's payments did not exceed 110% of the total amounts that could be paid to him without resulting in the excise tax, the payments to Mr. Mannelly would instead be reduced to the amount that could have been paid without resulting in the excise tax.
+If Mr. Lombardi's employment is terminated by the Company without cause or by Mr. Lombardi for good reason, he would receive a payment of earned salary, expense reimbursement, vacation pay, and any payments due to him under the Company's benefits plans.
+He would also receive, after Mr. Lombardi's execution of a release in a form satisfactory to the Company, a payment of 1.5 times the sum of his annual base salary and average annual incentive bonus (as defined in the Lombardi Employment Agreement) for the three years preceding his termination.
+In addition to these payments, if Mr. Lombardi's termination occurs in connection with a change in control (as such term is defined in the Long-Term Equity Incentive Plan), Mr. Lombardi's equity awards would accelerate and fully vest.

-The Mannelly Employment Agreement also contained a non-competition covenant that generally limited his ability to compete with the Company in any countries in which it conducts business and non-solicitation and non-disparagement covenants for a period of 18 months following termination, regardless of the cause of the termination.
+Pursuant to the terms of the Lombardi Employment Agreement, Mr. Lombardi is subject to a non-competition covenant that generally limits his ability to compete with the Company in any countries in which it conducts business and non-solicitation and non-disparagement covenants.
+These limitations continue for a period of 18 months following termination, regardless of the cause of the termination.